 1. Spare us the scenery: Holidays are about memories, and memories are about people.
 In ten years, nobody’s going to beg you to haul out “that great video—you know, the one with the fireplace and logs and stuff!”
 But the one where Eric got Gretchen that sexy underwear and she poured eggnog over his head?
 You’ll play that one a lot.
-Lovely place settings, the tree, the outside of the house decked with menorahs—each good for a maximum of 3 seconds of screen time.
+By all means shoot the lovely place settings, the tree, the outside of the house decked with menorahs—but remember that unless they’re really unusual this year, they’re each good for a maximum of 5 seconds of screen time.

 2. Don’t shoot until you see the whites of their eyes: If our memories are about people, people are about their faces.
 We don’t just talk with our faces, we show our complete personalities with what goes on in our eyes, our foreheads, those creases around our mouths.
 Remember the face, and you’ll remember the time.
 Another reason to focus on faces– your 4-year old daughter’s face will be completely different next year.
 And, sadly, so will yours.

 3. Zoom with your feet.
 Don’t shoot from across the room .
 Zoom lenses make your picture shaky, and the more zoomed your lens is the less light it sees.
 Instead, turn off the zoom and walk closer.
 You’ll also get better sound—there’s no such thing as a zoom microphone.